Erdos-Projects/fall-2025-brain-tumor-diagnosis/Tumor_NoTumor - 3D CNN Model/README_CNN.md

 - Images of our results against all metrics can be seen further in the folder titled 'Summary Images'
 - Overall the model responds well to various tumor grades but since the dataset only includes tumorous patients, we cannot say how well the model works on a full scan of a health brain.
 However, when looking at healthy subregions of tumorous patients, the model performs very well against all metrics.

+best.pt:
+- Model obtained using the code described above.
+Model formatted as a pytorch object and is used for all evaluation against test dataset.

 test_metrics.csv:
 - Output file summarizing scores of patient against each metric chosen.